an1noX/cs-techpinoy-net/README.md

 npm run dev
 ```

-The app will be available at [http://localhost:8080](http://localhost:8080) by default.
+The app will be available at [http://localhost:8080](http://localhost:8080) by default (development only).

 ---